quiltdata/quilt/use-a-package.md

     ```bash
     $ quilt install uciml/iris
     ```
 Every Quilt command is available both on the command-line and in Python.
-You could also do the following:
+Alternatively, you could install a package as follows:
 ```python
 quilt.install("uciml/iris")
 ```